cantcodewontcode/homebridge-omlet-coop/README.md

-# homebridge-omlet
+# homebridge-omlet-coop

-Control your Omlet smart chicken coop through Apple HomeKit.
+Control your Omlet Smart Automatic Chicken Coop Door through Apple HomeKit.

 This Homebridge plugin allows you to control your Omlet Autodoor and coop light directly from the Apple Home app, Siri, and HomeKit automations.